-objectives activities results/outputs indicators 1: Develop the Flyway Network of sites of international importance for the conservation of migratory waterbirds Nomination of new sites to the Network.
-Updated information on existing sites Nine new sites were designated in Australia, Myanmar (3), Mongolia, Japan (2) and Thailand (2).
-Ten additional sites currently in process of nomination.
+objectives activities results/outputs indicators 1: Develop the Flyway Network of sites of international importance for the conservation of Agreement at MOP8 to produce regular FSN updates at each MOP Additional sites currently in process of nomination.
 Updating still incomplete.
-The new sites are very important for a number of species (e.g. critically endangered Spoon-billed Sandpiper) and reflect a trend to identify and designate key sites.
-2: Enhance communication, education and public awareness of the values of migratory waterbirds and their habitats Raising the profile of EAAFP at international forums Expansion of website.
+At MOP8 Partners agreed to focus on strengthening existing sites as much as designating new ones migratory waterbirds Nomination of new sites to the Network and updating information on existing sites Network sites workshops held to raise profiles Sister sites developed, e.g. Incheon-Hong Kong Regular FSN updates will be held starting at MOP9 in Jan.
+2017 2: Enhance communication, education and public awareness of the values of migratory waterbirds and their habitats Raising the profile of EAAFP at international forums Expansion of website.
 Production of awareness materials.
 Support Partners awareness campaigns.
-Side events and networking meetings held at CBD COP, International Ornithological Congress, Philippines EAAF Congress, World Parks Congress and other meetings.
-Website updated in Korean, Chinese and Japanese New EAAFP materials and E-newsletters produced.
-World Migratory Bird Day and waterbird conservation events supported EAAFP and its role it conserving migratory waterbirds and their habitats is more widely understood and appreciated.
+Side events and networking meetings held at ASEAN Biodiversity Working Group, CBD regional conferences (EBSA, SOI) and other meetings.
+Website updated in Korean, Chinese, Japanese and Vietnamese.
+New EAAFP materials and E-newsletters produced.
+World Migratory Bird Day and waterbird conservation events EAAFP and its role it conserving migratory waterbirds and their habitats is more widely understood and appreciated.
 General knowledge about migratory waterbirds and the threats they face has increased (more articles in press, informal feedback) 3: Enhance flyway research and monitoring activities, build knowledge and promote exchange of information on waterbirds and their habitats Review monitoring of waterbirds in the Flyway.
 Improve coordination of monitoring.
-Increased capacity for monitoring and research.
-Waterbird research and monitoring workshops in Russia, China, Australia and Japan Promoting knowledge on wild birds and Avian Influenza (AI) through information sharing and campaigning Improved monitoring of waterbirds and their habitats in the Flyway.
+Increased capacity for monitoring and research. supported Waterbird research and monitoring workshops in Russia, China, Australia, Korea and Thailand Promoting knowledge on wild birds and Avian Influenza (AI) through workshops and campaigning Improved monitoring of waterbirds and their habitats in the Flyway.
 Updated information on the plight of migratory waterbirds, including risks from AI 4: Build the habitat and waterbird management capacity of natural resource managers, decision makers and local stakeholders Country-based capacity building workshops.
-Training and awareness- raising Support to National partnerships EAAFP jointly organized site managers training workshop in Indonesia and Vietnam with Ramsar Regional Center for East Asia.
-National Partnership meetings held in Vietnam and Myanmar.
-Beijing & Singapore meetings on intertidal zones Site managers and government representatives from EAAF countries received training, based on identified needs.
+Training and awareness- raising Support to National partnerships EAAFP jointly organized site manager training workshop in Mongolia with Ramsar Regional Center for East Asia.
+National Partnership meetings held in Korea and Philippines.
+Site managers and government representatives from EAAF countries received training, based on identified needs.
 EAAFP fostering cooperation between stakeholders in key countries 5: Develop, especially for priority species and habitats, flyway wide approaches to enhance the conservation status of migratory waterbirds Support to development and implementation of international initiatives.
-Support species action plans Support to Arctic Migratory Bird Initiative, Rio Tinto-Birdlife Geum Estuary and Destination Flyway projects.
+Support species action plans Support to Arctic Migratory Bird Initiative, Rio Tinto-Birdlife Geum Estuary, Yellow Sea meetings and China Coastal Blueprint project.
 Ongoing support to existing and new SAPs The Partnership is actively implementing internationally agreed actions for recovery of threatened waterbird species.